The 18th &

 spring-time to autumn.
 In the 18th and 19th century they also went to the

 neighboring counties in order to mow, to harvest and to flail.
-Until the First
+Until the First World

-improved in Szentgotthárd, seasonal work, particularly in the
+Szentgotthárd, seasonal work, particularly in the

 Mosonmagyaróvár region, was the main source of income.
 In the